aditya-chebrolu/notes/java/async-programming/threads.md

 ## 6. Theory

-### 6.1 run() vs start()

-- `start()` creates a new thread and calls the `run()` method in that new thread.
-- Calling `run()` directly just executes the method in the current thread, without creating a new thread.

-### 6.2 Threads and Concurrency
+### Threads and Concurrency

-- Concurrency is about structure: dealing with multiple tasks at once.
-- Parallelism is about execution: actually doing multiple tasks at once.
+_1. Concurrency: The ability to handle multiple tasks by switching between them_

+_2. Parallelism: The ability to execute multiple tasks simultaneously_

+- Primary purpose of threads is to provide concurrency
+- Multiple threads can exist within a process, sharing resources
+- The system rapidly switches between threads, giving the illusion of simultaneous execution
-- Threads provide concurrency on single-core systems and can provide both concurrency and parallelism on multi-core systems.
+- Threads can achieve true parallelism on multi-core processors
+- Different threads can run on different CPU cores simultaneously
+- The JVM and operating system manage the distribution of threads across available cores

 ## 7. Pitfalls and Edge Cases